Crypto713/Crypto713/README.md

 ### Hi there 👋
-      Here are a few things about me.
 -------------

+ Here are a few things about me:

 - 🔭 I’m currently working on DESgeo and a few other projects...
 I share a philosophy that I read about in an aritcle, but can't find the article so am unable to quote it.
 The Philosopy is "Build for Interoperability".